mocxi/neovim_custom_config/README.md

 ```

 # Install tool

 ## Windows
+You may need both at host and WSL
 - Install ripgrep (choco install ripgrep)
 - Install fzf (choco install fzf)
+- Install bat (choco install bat)

 Clone the repository to your nvim config directory
 ```